hummus

 Hummus: A Delicious and Convenient Vegan Food

-If you’re unfamiliar with hummus, it’s a delicious food that’s well worth trying.
-Not only is it one of the world’s most popular vegan foods, it’s also convenient and a great source of protein.
-Most groceries carry at least one brand, and every Middle Eastern restaurant features it prominently on the menu.
+Not only is hummus one of the world’s most popular vegan foods, it’s also convenient and a fantastic source of protein.
+Most supermarkets carry at least one brand, and every Middle Eastern restaurant features it prominently on the menu.
 It’s also remarkably easy to make at home.

 What is Hummus?

 Hummus may well be the most widely-eaten food in all of Middle Eastern cooking.
-It’s a simple but satisfying dish typically made of just six ingredients:
+It’s a simple but satisfying dish typically made of just seven ingredients:

 • garbanzo beans